paraffin-tutorials/paraffin-tutorials/README.md

-## Hi I am Parsa 👋
+## Hi We Are Paraffin 👋

-- 📟 I’m currently working on cool idea.
+💡 We Are currently working on cool idea.
-- 🔬 I’m currently learning  Node.js
-- 😅 Fun fact: I am Graphic Designer
-- 💻 Discord : Parsa#4328

 ### Contact me: